MicrosoftDocs/learn/learn-pr/wwl-azure/configure-log-analytics/includes/3-create-workspace.md

    > [!Note]
    > The region must support Log Analytics.
 You can review the [regions that support Log Analytics](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/).
 In the **Search for a product** box, enter "Azure Monitor."

-- **Pricing**: By default, _pay-as-you-go_ is the pricing tier for your new workspace.
+- **Pricing**: The default pricing tier for a new workspace is _pay-as-you-go_.
 Charges incur only after you start collecting data.

+   Each Log Analytics workspace in Azure Monitor can have a different pricing tier.
+You can change the pricing tier for a workspace and also track the changes.